alieu93/UOIT-TwitterMapThesis-Python-Crawler/README.md

 # UOIT-TwitterMapThesis-Python-Crawler
 The other component of my undergraduate thesis from 2015-2016, a Python crawler that obtained said data so it may be used for the project.

+Credit goes to Ken Pu for his help.